Naltrexone and Bupropion

 Metoprolol: CYP2D6 Inhibitors may increase the serum concentration of Metoprolol.
 Management: Consider an alternative for one of the interacting drugs in order to avoid metoprolol toxicity.
 If the combination must be used, monitor response to metoprolol closely.
 Metoprolol dose reductions may be necessary.
 Consider therapy modification

-MiFEPRIStone: May increase the serum concentration of CYP2B6 Substrates.
+MiFEPRIStone: May increase the serum concentration of CYP2B6 Substrates (High risk with Inhibitors).
 Monitor therapy

 Naloxegol: Opioid Antagonists may enhance the adverse/toxic effect of Naloxegol.
 Specifically, the risk for opioid withdrawal may be increased.
 Avoid combination